dataminer-site/dataminer-site.github.io/docs/archive/0.7/api/c/api.md

 ---
 * `DEPRECATED`

-use duckdb_value_string_internal instead.
+use dataminer_value_string_internal instead.
 This function does not work correctly if the string contains null bytes.
 * `returns`